 Mac Pro 2019 specs and performance

-As with Apple’s other prosumer computer, the iMac Pro, the Mac Pro 2019 boasts an AMD graphics card, starting with the Radeon Pro 580X and up to the Radeon Pro Vega II, which features 32GB of high-bandwidth memory – 1TB/s to be precise.
+As with Apple’s other prosumer computer, the iMac Pro, the Mac Pro 2019 touts an AMD graphics card, starting with the Radeon Pro 580X and up to the Radeon Pro Vega II, which features 32GB of high-bandwidth memory – 1TB/s to be precise.
 That makes it the highest memory bandwidth of any GPU.

-If that’s not enough, you can also kit it out with the AMD Radeon Pro Vega II Duo, which features two Vega II GPUs for a total of 64GB of memory – making it the world’s most powerful graphics card.
+If that’s not enough, you can also deck it out with the AMD Radeon Pro Vega II Duo, which features two Vega II GPUs for a total of 64GB of memory – making it the world’s most powerful graphics card.

 Memory-wise, the Mac Pro 2019 supports six-channel memory and comes with 12 slots, which allows you to install up to 1.5TB of RAM.

-Again, this makes the Mac Pro 2019 a workstation that’s designed to breeze through multitasking.
+Again, this makes the Mac Pro 2019 a workstation that’s crafted to breeze through multitasking.
 PCI Express slots also make a comeback, with eight in total, to offer plenty of options to expand the Mac Pro’s capabilities in the future.